mixpanel/docs/pages/docs/data-structure/events-and-properties.md

 ## Overview

 Events are the core of [Mixpanel's Data Model](/docs/tutorials/plan/tracking-strategy#the-mixpanel-data-model).
-All events should have an **Event Name**, a **Timestamp** of when that event has occured, and a **[Distinct ID](/docs/tracking-methods/id-management/identifying-users#what-is-distinct-id)** (Mixpanel's identifier for a user) to tie all events belonging to the same user.
+All events should have an <b>Event Name</b>, a <b>Timestamp</b> of when that event has occured, and a <b>[Distinct ID](/docs/tracking-methods/id-management/identifying-users#what-is-distinct-id)</b> (Mixpanel's identifier for a user) to tie all events belonging to the same user.
 Events can optionally have a set of properties, which describe the event in more detail.

 * If you're familiar with databases, events are like tables and properties are like columns.
 * If you're familiar with Google Analytics, events are like hits and properties are like dimensions.